pdrm83/sent2vec/README.md

 ```

 If you want to use a word2vec approach instead, you must first split sentences into lists of words using the
 `sent2words` method from the `Splitter` class.
-In this stage, you can customize the list of stop-words by adding or
+In this step, you can customize the list of stop-words by adding or
 removing to/from the default list.
 When you extract the most important words in sentences, you can compute the sentence
 embeddings using the `word2vec` method from the `Vectorizer` class.
 This method computes the average of vectors
 corresponding to the remaining words using the code below.